The GNU/Linux client is a combination of an executable app that connects to the phone, and Video4Linux and ALSA loopback drivers.

 Standard sizes (Width x Height): 640×480, 960×720, 1280×720 (720p), 1920×1080 (1080p).

-3. Restart the droidcam client to reload the settings, and test it out.
-You can keep changing the resolution.
+3. Re-open the droidcam client and test it out.

-4. Edit the text file /etc/modprobe.d/droidcam.conf with the new options to make the change stick.
+4. Edit the text file /etc/modprobe.d/droidcam.conf with the new options to make the change permanent.